markpippins/serialcron/README.md

 # usage

-_1. write your script:_
+_1. write your script: the exported SCRIPT value will appear in the logs_

-#! /bin/bash
+// #! /bin/bash
-# describe your script here

 export SCRIPT="sample-script"
-# the exported SCRIPT will appear in the logs. it should generally match the file name.

 # your code goes here